 Ask your travel professional to look into the foreign carriers’ fees; many savvy families choose “international” beach vacations just to save on children’s airfares!
 If you’re nervous about booking a foreign or low-cost airline, check with the FAA for airline safety records.
 Note that mileage award tickets are not discounted for children, so you may be better off paying cash for infant seats.

-Request flight times that take advantage of baby’s schedule: a flight spanning naptime is ideal.
+Request flight times that take advantage of baby’s schedule.
+A flight spanning naptime is ideal.
 If you’re crossing several time zones, overnight flights will help a sound sleeper acclimate to the time change.

-If several airlines suit your schedule needs and your budget, demand service.
-Which one will guarantee seat assignments?
-Does every aircraft have changing tables in the toilets?
+When booking, ask the airline, does every aircraft have changing tables in the toilets?
 How much legroom is available in coach?
-British Airways, who extend themselves for families, is one of the best.
+British Airways, who extend themselves for families, is one of the best for air travel with infants and toddlers.
 Many airlines including Air Canada, El Al, Emirates and Virgin Atlantic also welcome families with children’s amenities, baby food on board and kid-friendly entertainment.
 Be sure to request children’s meals at least 3 days in advance to your flight.

 If you’re traveling with a child over about 6 months or 24″ long, buy economy seats, but not the bulkhead row.
 Bulkhead armrests are fixed, which prevents the baby from straddling seats (if adjoining ones are vacant) to sleep.
 Also, many recently built planes have made bulkheads into Emergency Exit rows, now restricted to passengers over 15-years of age for safety reasons.
 Ask which rows have seat belt airbags — tiny airbags built into lap straps also may make plane seatbelts much safer for young or lightweight kids in flight.

 Tips & Strategies: Bring a car seat (CRS) on board whether or not you’ve purchased an infant seat.
 Children up to 20 lbs. should fly in a rear-facing CRS and children 20-40lbs. in weight should face forwards.
-For the safety of other passengers, a CRS should be tightly strapped into a window seat.
 Although the FAA states a CRS should be no wider than 16″ and labeled “certified for use in aircraft,” permission to use it must come from the airline itself.
+Double check the latest CRS regulations before booking seats.
+Call the FAA at 866/TELL-FAA for the latest in safety news.

 Remember, security will insist that your infant be carried through checkpoints by an adult.
 If you’re using a stroller, keep it handy.
 Most airlines will ‘gate-check’ it on the jetway if you ask nicely.

 Planes are boarding earlier and earlier to maintain strict on-time records.
 If your airline still has a “women with small children first” policy, don’t rush onboard and be stuck for a 45-minute loading period.
-Instead, ask your partner to board first, allowing you and baby to pace the departure gate area until the last minute.
+Instead, ask your partner (if available) to board first, allowing you and baby to pace the departure gate area until the last minute.

-6. How Do I Cope Onboard?
+6. How Do I Calm Baby on the Plane and Cope Onboard?

 Bring refillable bottles or “tippy” cups and open them carefully, as the change in air pressure may cause them to spurt.
 Nursing parents can carry a freezer pack with a few extra bottles which the Flight Attendant will warm in a microwave for you.
+Be sure to test the temperature before feeding.

-With few vacant seats at the back, you’ll have to use the dreaded lavatory to change diapers.
+With few vacant seats left at the back of planes, you’ll have to use the dreaded lavatory to change diapers.
 The toilet seat lid may be an easier, less wobbly place to change tiny ones than a wall-mounted changing table.
 Good luck!
-Keep at least one change of clothes handy for each adult and child, in case of emergency.
-Tip: International flyers should try to book an A-380 plane as this new Airbus model has amazingly spacious and baby-friendly toilets!

 “To prevent aerotitis media (ear pain) caused by a change of air pressure in the eustachian tube,” says Dr. Neal M. Kotin, “encourage swallowing during ascent and, more importantly, during descent.”
 Nursing, sipping and chewing all work for toddlers better than holding their nose and blowing out.
 Avoid the ‘Stewardess Cure’ — holding a cup filled with steam over each ear — as this technique can force moisture into the ear canal which may become infected.
 Many parents swear by Ear Planes, a small ear plug designed to equalize pressure changes in the inner ear.
 Dr. Sears recommends keeping infants comfortable by administering a saline nasal spray every hour to prevent a dry, itchy nose.
 Only wake sleeping children on descent if they have a history of ear pain.